With the disruption brought on by COVID19, there were many losers, winners, and some concerning, yet promising insights.

 It is also important to note some of the more prominent industry contenders, despite COVID-19 being taken into account, were electric vehicles, such as Tesla and chip manufacturers.
 The production of chips skyrocketed during the pandemic as demand increased, created for coffee makers, phones, computers, and cars — items that we all use daily.

 Regarding employment and how we work, people nowadays want a 60% hybrid workweek despite bosses wanting their teams in the office.
-It is speculated that there will be a great many battles between workers and bosses and their new expectations.
+It is speculated that there will be many battles between workers and bosses and their new expectations.
 Even though 85% of people are satisfied with their jobs, 75% love the work culture, and over 65% want a new position in another industry.
 The pandemic was a time of great self-reflection and has shifted what people want.

 To conclude, most people want to spend their time and money on traveling, new adventures, creating memories with their families, and continuing their education.
 All of these wants and needs must be reflected in their jobs and the media they consume.